-The science is still emerging on the relationship between some foods and brain health.
-Check with your doctor or dietitian.
+Scientists are still studying the link between some foods and brain health.

-Antioxidants, found in many vegetables and in fruits like blueberries, help reduce inflammation.
-They also help you get rid of damaging stuff created when you convert food into energy.
+Antioxidants, found in many vegetables and in fruits like blueberries, help ease inflammation.
+They also help you get rid of some damaging things called free radicals that are made when your body changes food into energy.

-Again, though, it’s important to realize that good brain function may be as much about what you don’t eat as what you do.
+Again, it’s important to realize that good brain health may be as much about what you don’t eat as what you do.

 “Your brain runs on blood flow, just like your heart,” says Rock.
 “So if you’re eating a lot of saturated fats, it makes it less likely that you’ll have those nice clean arteries to supply that brain tissue with blood.”